-A Better Balance has spoken to many workers who have successfully taken urgently-needed leave under the law, much to their and their families' benefit.
-Our helpline is often the first place they hear about the law, and its relevance to them.
-And all too often, they have to push to assert their rights with employers who are uninformed about its application or resistant to complying with their obligations.
-For many of our callers who are covered by the law, and who are able to equip themselves with the facts, the FFCRA has provided invaluable leave at a difficult time.
-For example, STEPHANIE, who works for the city of Huntsville, Alabama, was unable to work because she needed to care for her son, who had recently been advised to quarantine by his doctor.
+- STEPHANIE, who works for the city of Huntsville, Alabama, was unable to work because she needed to care for her son, who had recently been advised to quarantine by his doctor.
 She called us to find out if she was eligible for emergency sick time and family leave under the FFCRA.
-After sharing our fact sheet and talking with her employer, she was able to receive paid sick leave and paid family leave under the FFCRA to care for her son and maintain her income and benefits.
-We also heard from DAVID TIEU, a fire alarm technician in New York, New York, who, before the FFCRA was enacted, was told that he was being laid off after he asked to use his accrued time off when his son's daycare closed due to COVID-19 and he suddenly had no childcare.
-He was ultimately able to get his job restored after filing a complaint with the National Labor Relations Board, and was able to take twelve weeks of leave under the FFCRA based on his need to care for a child who no longer had childcare available due to COVID-19.
-We also heard from ANGELICA, who works at a warehouse in Santa Ana, California.
+After sharing our fact sheet and talking with her employer, she was able to receive paid sick leave and paid family leave under the FFCRA to care for her son and maintain her income and benefits. - DAVID TIEU is a fire alarm technician in New York, New York, who, before the FFCRA was enacted, was told that he was being laid off after he asked to use his accrued time off when his son's daycare closed due to COVID-19 and he suddenly had no childcare.
+He was ultimately able to get his job restored after filing a complaint with the National Labor Relations Board, and was able to take twelve weeks of leave under the FFCRA based on his need to care for a child who no longer had childcare available due to COVID-19. - ANGELICA works at a warehouse in Santa Ana, California.
 She contracted COVID-19 and her employer gave her time off work to recover, but initially said she wouldn't get paid.
 Thankfully, she spoke with HR, who told her she will be able to get paid for two weeks under the FFCRA.
-These are only a few of the many workers who have been able to take the paid time off they urgently need under the FFCRA.